GoogleChromeLabs/comlink/README.md

 ## Introduction
 WebWorkers are a web API that allow you to run code in a separate thread.
 To communicate with another thread, WebWorkers offer the `postMessage` API.
 You can send messages in form of [transferable] JavaScript objects using `myWorker.postMessage(someObject)`, triggering a `message` event inside the worker.

-Comlink turns this messaged-based API into a something more developer-friendly: Values from one thread can be used within the other thread and vice versa.
+Comlink turns this messaged-based API into a something more developer-friendly: Values from one thread can be used within the other thread (and vice versa) just like local values.

-Comlink can be used with anything that works with `postMessage` like windows, iframes and ServiceWorkers.
+Comlink can be used with anything that offers `postMessage` like windows, iframes and ServiceWorkers.

 ## Download
 You can download Comlink from the [dist folder][dist].
 Alternatively, you can